Romolo Tavani - stock.adobe.com

 At the time, the framework was lauded as a means of putting a stop to public sector organisations finding themselves locked into lengthy, costly, multi-year IT contracts with large systems integrators whose technology may not always have been the most innovative, best value for money, or even well suited to their needs.

-The next iteration, G-Cloud 11, is due to go live in early July 2019, with the CCS currently seeking applications from supplies interested in populating its Lots, and securing a slice of the £1.9bn in public sector IT spend it predicts will be generated by the framework this time.
+The next iteration, G-Cloud 11, is due to go live in early July 2019, with the CCS currently seeking applications from suppliers interested in populating its Lots, and securing a slice of the £1.9bn in public sector IT spend it predicts will be generated by the framework this time.

 CCS has already confirmed that the 11th outing of G-Cloud will see no major changes made to the scope of the framework, and its focus is on enabling suppliers to refresh their listings, while making it possible for new faces to be added to the supplier mix.